 A Pap test is short for Papanicolaou (named for the doctor who invented the test) test, which is a test to detect cervical cell changes that may show early signs of cervical cancer.
-UHCS offers Pap tests, which should be started by women at age 21, and recommendations and referrals for any abnormal Pap test results.
-Pap tests are typically part of an annual well-woman exam, which women should have every year, regardless of the need for a Pap test.
+UHCS offers Pap tests, which should be started by age 21 for anyone with a cervix.
+Call 262-472-1300 for an appointment.

-While abnormal Pap tests are fairly common in young women, cervical cancer is NOT.
-Most cervical cancer occurs in older women and often takes a decade or more to develop from mild cervical cell changes (or mild dysplasia) into cancer.
-Even though it is rare, screening with a Pap test on a regular basis starting at age 21 (as recommended by your health care provider) helps to reduce risk for cancer development.
+Even though it is rare, screening with a Pap test on a regular basis helps to reduce risk for cancer development.
 In addition, maintaining a healthy immune system, avoiding smoking and other tobacco use, and being vaccinated against Human Papillomavirus (HPV) can reduce your risk for cervical cancer.
 While you may be able to go several years between Pap tests, you should continue to have yearly health exams to discuss other health maintenance issues.

 If you are of reproductive age, you may qualify for the Family Planning Only Services program in Wisconsin, which covers the cost for many birth control methods, annual exams, Paps and STD testing and treatment.